iloudaros/tegrapower/README.md

-# Measuring Energy on Jetson (AGX Orin) with tegrapower.py
+# Measuring Energy on Jetson Devices with tegrapower.py

 ## Overview